Finding the Right Breeder, Avoiding the Wrong Breeder

 4. No matter how much socializing a breeder does hormones have a heavy influence.
 Moms and their babies could be extremely stressed out even if they only can hear new people in the home.

 5. There have been numerous issues where upset breeders or customers come after breeders in numerous ways.
-This can be robbery including stealing cats, stalking people, taking pictures or showing up at people's homes, even murdered breeders.
+This can be robbery including stealing cats, stalking people, taking pictures or showing up at people's homes, even murdered breeders (a google search will bring up several cases).

 It's important to know that not all breeders that are closed catteries are shady or trying to hide something.
 Most are just trying to keep their families and their cats safe.
 If you feel uncomfortable with this there are numerous other breeders that are open catteries.